aaronconway7/dropdown-select/README.md

 - `options` *Array* - The options you want to display in the dropdown.
 Must be an array of objects containing `name` and `id` keys.
 - `onChange` *Func* - Subscribe to change events.
 When a new option is selected, value object is passed through.
 - `selectedBg` *String* - The background colour of the individual selected in the dropdown list.
-- `value` *Object* - Default selected option of the dropdown if you wish to manually set one.
+- `value` *Object* - Value of the dropdown.
 Must be an object containing `name` and `id` keys.

 ## Testing
-For my tests I used (React Testing Library)[https://testing-library.com/docs/react-testing-library/intro/].
+For my tests I used [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
 I made the following passing tests:

 1. Dropdown renders ☑️
 2. Label appears correctly when supplied as a prop ☑️